AllStarLink/ASL3-Manual/docs/voter/voter-chan_voter.md

 #### How to Setup Playback

-* Download the files from [Github](https://github.com/AllStarLink/Voter/tree/master/archive/voterpal)
+* Download the files from the [AllStarLink GitHub Repository](https://github.com/AllStarLink/Voter/tree/master/archive/voterpal)
 * Run `VoterPal.jar`.
 You may come across issues with running Java such as security permissions.
 These can be allowed
 * Once running, you will see the applications GUI.
 File --&gt; Open to select your voter data files.